charmoniumQ/wf-reg-test/docs/icse_nier.md

 2. It is possible that our sample is not representative of the real world of computational experiments.
    However, we are casting the widest net we can by systematically pulling many experiments from several registries.
-   Still, there is a selection bias in which workflows end up in registries.
+   Still, there is a selection bias in which experiments end up in registries.
    The model has some factors based on the population and some based on the actual history of the experiment.
    Its initial guess when there is no history would be biased by our selection, but it would eventually learn the characteristics of the actual experiment.